 Zoning Lot Merger for Air Rights Sale

-A zoning lot merger is when you combine 2 or more zoning lots in order to do the zoning calculations of two or more properties as if they were one.
-This allows the property owner to distribute the unused development rights to any one of the properties.
 Zoning Lot Mergers do not require the tax lots to be combined.
 The individual tax lots can be owned by one owner or separate owners.
-The individual tax lots can be merged as well or kept separate.
-Do not confuse the term zoning lot with tax lots they are two different things.
+Please do not confuse the term zoning lot with tax lots.
+They are two different things.
 A zoning lot is the basis of all zoning calculations.
 It can be made of one tax lot or many tax lots as long as they are all adjacent.
-If you do a zoning lot merger for air rights you cannot separate the zoning lot later.
+If you do a zoning lot merger for air rights, you cannot separate the zoning lot later.

 How to calculate air rights transfer or zoning lot merger: